Josh O'Connor: Artistry

-Charity work and advocacies
+Other ventures

 O'Connor created the Waterlogged initiative to raise funds for Mind, a mental health charity working across England and Wales.
 Inspired by his mother who swam 60 times in her 60th year and by Roger Deakin's Waterlog, he attempted 30 swims around the UK and Ireland in his 30th year.
 In January 2020, he and Olivia Colman visited the Stars Appeal, which aims to enhance the patient experience at the Salisbury District Hospital.
 In December 2020, he and Emma Corrin offered their company for tea as part of a series of prize draws in support for War Child UK's Torn From Home appeal.

-In March 2021, he starred in Loewe's campaign shot in the Baja California Desert for the Eye/Loewe/Nature collection made with sustainable thinking and recycling ethos.
+In March 2021, he starred in Loewe's campaign shot in the Baja California desert for the Eye/Loewe/Nature collection made with sustainable thinking and recycling ethos.
 It pledged 15 euros of every sale to Fundación Global Nature, a charity for the protection of wildlife species in danger of extinction.

 Personal life

-Prior to his recent relocation in New York, O'Connor lived in a Victorian house in Shoreditch.
-In his spare time, he enjoys reading and drawing.
-He also likes to go camping and swimming.
-He is a Southampton FC supporter.
-His girlfriend Margot Hauer-King, sister of actor Jonah Hauer-King, is a former partnerships director at communications company, WPP, and currently works as an account director at a digital start-up.

-Turning 30 during the lockdown period in 2020 brought him to a realisation: "I don't actually like clubbing, or hanging out in groups, or pretending to be cool.
-Overnight I decided I don't have to like it.
-If I'm 30, I can admit that I like one-to-one dynamics, staying in, and reading."
+O'Connor lived in a Victorian house in Shoreditch and briefly relocated to New York for "a spell" with his former partner before moving back to Gloucestershire in 2023, where he bought a house near the town of Stroud.
+In his spare time, O'Connor enjoys reading, drawing, camping, swimming, embroidering, making ceramics and gardening.
+He is a supporter of Southampton Football Club.

 Political views

 O'Connor is a supporter of the Labour Party, campaigned for Jeremy Corbyn in the 2019 general election, and has described himself as a "liberal left-winger".
 He said of his views on the monarchy: "I'm a republican, although not in any kind of fist-waving, campaigning way.
 I was always mostly uninterested in them."
-In an interview with The New York Times he said, "I think the queen is an extraordinary woman.
+In an interview with The New York Times in 2020 he said: "I think the Queen was an extraordinary woman.
 Time after time, lots of men have failed, and this one woman in power has been consistent and remained dutiful and generally apolitical.
 In that sense, I have huge respect for her — and for Charles [who] is another level of someone who's literally been waiting his entire life for this moment that still hasn't come."